hemanth379/Credit_Card_Financial_Dashboard/README.md

 ### Credit Card Customer Dashboard
 ![WhatsApp Image 2024-07-17 at 18 37 35](https://github.com/user-attachments/assets/e6c36d2c-0691-4fda-8bee-bdd890c2fe3f)

+The Credit Card Customer Report Dashboard provides key insights into customer demographics and financial performance.
+It highlights total revenue ($57M), total interest ($8M), and income ($588M), along with a Customer Satisfaction Score (CSS) of 3.19.
+The dashboard breaks down revenue by age group, marital status, income group, dependents, and education level.
+It also shows revenue trends by week and top contributing states, with detailed insights into revenue and interest earned by customer job categories.
+Filters for week start date, gender, and card category enable in-depth analysis.

 ## Project Objective

 To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.